 Lack of Milk Supply

-Attempting to breastfeed at least 8 to 12 times a day can feel overwhelming at first, especially when you’re experiencing low milk supply.
-If the baby is growing appropriately and making enough wet diapers, there may be enough milk supply.
+Attempting to breastfeed at least 8 to 12 times a day can feel overwhelming at first, especially if you’re experiencing low milk supply.
+If the baby is growing appropriately and making enough wet diapers, you may actually have enough milk supply.